What Tax Do I Pay on Redundancy Payments?

 To calculate it, you can use a step-by-step government calculator to know what amount you’ll receive.

 Redundancy pay is not treated similarly to income.
 You need to note that the redundancy pay up to £30,000 is tax-free.
-However, some other parts of it like pay in lieu of notice and holiday pay will be worked out similarly as your regular income.
+However, some other parts of it like pay instead of notice and holiday pay will be worked out similarly as your regular income.

 Eligibility for Redundancy Pay